How to use Growhold

 Usage tracking

-Your current interaction count and plan limit are visible directly on the plans page.
-You can always see how many interactions you've used and how many remain in your billing cycle.
+Your current credit balance and usage are visible directly on the plans page.
+You can always see how many credits you've used and how many remain in your billing cycle.

 Usage tracking